News / Pricing Your Hatchlings: How to Set Prices That...

 Pricing Your Hatchlings: How to Set Prices That Actually Sell

+You hatched your first clutch.
+Now you are staring at MorphMarket listings trying to figure out what to charge.
 Price too high and they sit for months.
-Price too low and you leave money on the table (or signal low quality).
+Price too low and you leave money on the table or signal low quality.
 Get it right and they move in weeks.

 The Market Sets the Price, Not You